 TSA4.2: Massive open online course development

-This task develops a MOOC (Massive Open Online Course), in which participants will learn to use Grid computing and storage services as well as other EGI services for their own projects.
+This task develops a MOOC (Massive Open Online Course), in which participants learned to use Grid computing and storage services as well as other EGI services for their own projects.
 It focuses on users without any previous large scale computing experience and shows them different methods to use large scale computing facilities.

 Results achieved